Tompkins County Quitclaim Deed Form

 Are these forms guaranteed to be recordable in Tompkins County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Tompkins County that you need to transfer you would only need to order our forms once for all of your properties in Tompkins County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Tompkins County you only need to order once.

 In New York, interest to real property can be transferred from one party to another by executing a quitclaim deed.
 Quitclaim deeds are statutory under NY Real Prop.
 Law Section 258 Statutory Form D.